devsharmagit/media-inteliigence/README.md

 Co-occurrence is the fallback only.
 We attempt typed extraction first using spaCy's Named Entity Recognition (NER) combined with analyzing the text between entity spans for specific verb triggers.

-**Future Improvement (Advanced Extraction):**
-While regex and string-matching between entities are effective baselines, a more robust relation extractor would use spaCy's dependency parser tree (by using `token.dep_` and `token.head`).
-This would allow the code to explicitly map the `Subject -> Verb -> Object` structure computationally rather than just looking at the raw sequence of strings between two entities.
-This avoids false positives when entities are separated by complex clauses.

 ---

 ## The Hard Questions (Phase 4)